bobh66/nameko-examples-k8s/k8s/README.md

 # Run Nameko Examples on Kubernetes

-In this example we'll use local [minikube](https://github.com/kubernetes/minikube) Kubernetes instance hosted on VirtualBox.
-Helm Charts included here should be usable on any Kubernetes cluster instance.
+In this example we'll use local [minikube](https://github.com/kubernetes/minikube) Kubernetes cluster hosted on VirtualBox along with community Helm Charts to deploy all 3rd party services.
+We will also create a set of Helm Charts for Nameko Example Services from this repository.

 Tested with Kubernetes v1.8.

 ## Prerequisites